Kovah/LinkAce/README.md

 #### 3. Registering a new user

-Currently you can do this by using the command line:
+Currently, you can do this by using the command line:

 ```bash
 docker exec -it linkace-php bash -c "php artisan registeruser [user name] [user email]"